-Food for the mediterranean meals here is organic and locally sourced where possible, always seasonal, and absolutely delicious.
-Try it at the gorgeous formal restaurant, La Grande Limonaia, which overlooks the lake, or at Trattoria La Vigna, the brasserie.
+Food for the Mediterranean meals here is organic and locally sourced where possible, always seasonal, and usually delicious.
+Try it at the top floor formal restaurant, La Grande Limonaia, which overlooks the lake, or at Trattoria La Vigna, the smaller and more relaxed brasserie where you can eat in your robe during the day.
 Both serve excellent Italian food and wine, so there’s really no need to go elsewhere.

 You’ll find the best of a Mediterranean diet here with authentic flavours of the region, including extra virgin olive oil, citrus fruits from the lake and locally grown herbs.
 The main kitchen is run by a highly rated young chef who composes inventive gourmet dishes and spectacular puddings.
 Or you can be an epicurist, choosing from dishes like snail and wild mushroom bake or river prawn ravioli followed by fresh lake Perch or cuts of wild goat.

-If you’re on a weight loss or detox there’s a spa menu which offers low calorie and raw options such as carrot and ginger soup, light fish and roasted veg.
+If you’re on a weight loss or detox there’s a spa menu which offers low calorie and raw options such as carrot and ginger soup, light fish and roasted veg, as well as a vegan menu.
 It is really up to you whether you combine the spa experience with gastronomic indulgence.
 There’s an extensive wine list, and in fine Italian tradition, there’s even a cigar room for the chaps after dinner!

 Via Angelo Feltrinelli, 136 , 25084 Gargnano, BS, Italia